 Ep.
 14: Important Middle Ear Infection Information that Parents Need to Know

 Because I have not fully developed the technical skills to successfully edit an interview episode, today I will launch another SOLO-CAST!
-Today’s episode will be a chat about ear infections.
-Specifically, middle ear infections which most people consider to be THE ear infection.
+Today’s episode will be a chat about ear infections and will specifically discuss middle ear infections which most people consider to be THE ear infection.

 At the end of this post, I will share my Pro-Tips.
 If you don’t remember much else, remember these.